Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 This subsection is intended as a geometric analogy, not as a derivation of the exact training dynamics of $\gamma$-FM.
 We use a classical model problem from optimal transport---the Wasserstein gradient flow of a Tsallis-type energy---to make precise a qualitative mechanism: density-power weighting suppresses motion in low-density (``void'') regions.
 In particular, the resulting continuum dynamics exhibit a degenerate diffusion whose effective diffusivity vanishes as $p\to 0$, which leads to a finite-speed propagation effect.

 Consider the generalized $\gamma$-entropy functional:

 Notice that this functional corresponds exactly to the \emph{self-divergence term} in the definition of the $\gamma$-divergence (up to a sign).
-Just as minimizing $\gamma$-divergence statistically ignores outliers (Section 3), the gradient flow of its associated entropy $\mathcal{F}_\gamma$ physically restricts the spread of probability mass.
+Just as minimizing $\gamma$-divergence statistically ignores outliers as in the variance-reduction argument above, the gradient flow of its associated entropy $\mathcal{F}_\gamma$ physically restricts the spread of probability mass.

 The Wasserstein gradient flow is defined by the continuity equation driving the density along the gradient of the variation (see, e.g., \citet{Jordan1998,AmbrosioGigliSavare2008}).

 Calculating the variation $\frac{\delta \mathcal{F}_\gamma[ p]}{\delta p} = \frac{\gamma+1}{\gamma} p^\gamma$ and substituting it gives the explicit dynamics: